 I study the genes of malaria parasites.
 I am interested in developing the tools needed to provide a better systems-level understanding of these parasites, with a focus on open-source methods for high-throughput culture.
+Recently I have also been seconded to help with SARS-CoV-2 genomic surveillance.

 PhD in Malaria Genetics, 2016